Outdoor barrel sauna in a beautiful backyard landscape setting

 Eliminates all interior moisture and ventilation concerns.

-A well-installed outdoor sauna enhances curb appeal and perceived value.
+A well-installed outdoor sauna may enhance curb appeal (resale value varies by market).

 Contrast Therapy